 State highways in the vicinity that serve the project area include State Route 198 (SR-198) located to the north, SR-41 located to the east, SR-269 located to the west, and Interstate 5 located to the southwest.
-The Kings County roads serving the project area include: Avenal Cutoff Road, which passes northwest of the Solar Blue site; and Laurel Avenue, which runs along the northwest site boundary from east to west, and Nevada Avenue, which runs to the south of the project site.
+The Kings County roads serving the project area include: Avenal Cutoff Road, which passes northwest of the Chestnut Solar site; and Laurel Avenue, which pass to the northwest; and Nevada Avenue, which passes to the south of the site.
+Since the Chestnut Solar site does not have direct access to an existing public road or highway, the project will utilize a new access road connecting the project site to Nevada Avenue located one mile south.
+This access road will run parallel to the 25th Avenue alignment, and will be constructed in conjunction with the Solar Blue Project to the north.

-The nearest public use airports in the project area include those at Hanford, Coalinga, and Harris Ranch, The airfield at Naval Air Station Lemoore (NASL) is located north of the Solar Blue project site.
-There are 5 private airstrips in the project area, the nearest of is at the Shannon Ranch, 2.0 miles west of the Solar Blue site.
+The nearest public use airports in the project area include those at Corcoran, Hanford, Coalinga, and Harris Ranch, which are located 16 to 25 miles from the project site.
+The airfield at Naval Air Station Lemoore (NASL) is located 9 miles north of the Chestnut Solar Project site.
+There are 5 private airstrips in the project area, the nearest of which is at the Westlake Farms Complex located 1.5 miles east of the project site.

 The nearest public transit routes of the Kings Area Rural Transit (KART) are along SR-198 to the north and SR-41 to the east.
-The nearest existing bikeway runs along the Avenal Cutoff Road to the northwest of the Solar Blue site, and extends from SR-198 in the north to the Fresno County line to the south (KC 2010d)
+The nearest existing bikeway runs along the Avenal Cutoff Road to the northwest of the Chestnut Solar site, and extends from SR-198 in the north to the Fresno County line to the south (KC 2010d)